To determine whether one or more of your coagulation factors are decreased, absent or increased.

 What does the test result mean?

-Normal coagulation factor activity usually means normal clotting function.
-Low activity of one or more coagulation factors usually means impaired clotting ability.
-Each coagulation factor must be present in sufficient quantity in order for normal clotting to occur, but the level required is different for each factor.
-Results are frequently reported as a percentage with 100% being normal.
-For example, a factor VIII that is 30% would be considered abnormally low.
+Coagulation factor activity levels within the normal range usually means that coagulation function is normal.
+Reduced activity of one or more coagulation factor levels usually means that the coagulation system is impaired and not working optimally.
+Each coagulation factor must be present in sufficient quantity and quality in order for normal coagulation to occur, but the critical level required to prevent symptoms varies for each factor.
+Results are usually reported in iu/dL or as a percentage %.
+In general, the normal range for each coagulation factors is 50 – 150 iu/dL or %, however, there may be some minor local variation.

-Acquired deficiencies may be due to chronic diseases, such as liver disease or cancer; to an acute condition such as disseminated intravascular coagulation (DIC), which uses up clotting factors at a rapid rate; or to a deficiency in vitamin K or treatment with a vitamin K antagonist like warfarin (the production of factors II, VII, IX, and X require vitamin K).
+Acquired deficiencies may be due to chronic diseases, such as liver disease or cancer; to an acute condition which uses up coagulation factors at a rapid rate; development of autoantibodies to specific coagulation factors, or to a deficiency in vitamin K or treatment with a vitamin K antagonist like warfarin (the production of factors II, VII, IX, and X require vitamin K).
 If more than one clotting factor is decreased, it is usually due to an acquired condition.
 Factors may be decreased because of:

 Elevated levels of several factors are seen in situations of acute illness, stress, or inflammation.
-Some patients have persistent elevations of factor VIII that may be associated with an increased risk of venous thrombosis.
+Some patients have persistent elevations of coagulation factors that may be associated with an increased risk of venous thrombosis.

 -